reiterlab/reiterlablib/README.md

 * rll v0.1.2 2020-12-11: Added flexibility with legend display.
 * rll v0.1.3 2021-01-04: Added functions to convert different measures of tumor sizes.
 * rll v0.1.4 2021-02-04: Adding custom text labels to histograms.
 Added barplots.
 * rll v0.1.5 2021-@@-@@: Added some additional plotting options to barplots and xyplots.
+Added options for marker sizes.

 ### License
 These methods are licensed under the GNU General Public License, Version 3.
 The methods are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
 There is no warranty for this free software.